GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

 - **Enable instruction tracing** - Enables capturing detailed instruction data

 - **Collect counters** - Enables capturing GPU cache counter data.
-Systems with an AMD Radeon RX 6000 series GPU will also collect raytracing counter data.
+Systems with an AMD Radeon RX 6000 or AMD Radeon RX 7000 series GPU will also collect raytracing counter data.

 - **Delay capture** - If this is enabled, pressing the capture profile button or triggering the hotkey will first wait the entered number of milliseconds before capturing a profile.